-The graphic-analytical method is based on the assumption that there is an inverse relationship between the amount of mutual features in the language pair and the distance between the areas where these languages were formed.
+The graphic-analytical method is based on the assumption that there is an inverse relationship between the number of mutual features in the language pair and the distance between the areas where these languages were formed.

-The newest interdisciplinary researches on the osculation of humanities and natural sciences put under the theoretical base for the application of the study by means of the graphic-analytical method.
-The impulse to the new approach to such researches was given by the work of B. B. Mandelbrot “The Fractal Geometry of Nature” (MANDELBROT B. B, 1982.) where the author has introduced in scientific employment the category of the fractal.
-This term characterizes a geometrical figure composed by parts which are similar to this figure itself.
+The newest interdisciplinary research on the osculation of humanities and natural sciences put under the theoretical base for the application of the study by means of the graphic-analytical method.
+The impulse to the new approach to such research was given by the work of B. B. Mandelbrot “The Fractal Geometry of Nature” (MANDELBROT B. B, 1982.) which the author has introduced in scientific employment the category of the fractal.
+This term characterizes a geometrical figure composed of parts that are similar to this figure itself.
 Using the category of the fractal in synergetic natural systems, Czech scientist Radan Květ substantiates the theory of four joined nets in the nature:

 - the net of geological fault lines;